ccc159/IRcamSLAM/README.md

     70: -- -- -- -- -- -- -- --
     ```
   * The sensor address is ```0x58```
-* Build this package in `ROS catkin`, and run it! *Follow [this](https://github.com/ros-industrial/industrial_training/wiki/Installing-Existing-Packages#52-download-and-build-a-package-from-source) if you don't know how to build a ros package from github*
+* Build this package in `ROS catkin`, and run it! *Follow [this](https://github.com/ros-industrial/industrial_training/wiki/Installing-Existing-Packages#52-download-and-build-a-package-from-source) if you don't know how to build a ros package from github.*